cloudevents/spec/http-webhook.md

 ## Abstract

-"Web hooks" are a popular pattern to deliver notifications between applications and via HTTP endpoints.
+"Webhooks" are a popular pattern to deliver notifications between applications and via HTTP endpoints.
 In spite of pattern usage being widespread, there is no formal definition for Web Hooks.
 This specification aims to provide such a definition for use with [CNCF CloudEvents][CE], but is considered generally